GuillaumeHaben/constellation-next/README.md

 # Constellation

-Constellation is a modern web application built with Next.js and Strapi, featuring 3D visualizations and smooth animations.
+Constellation is ESA's social platform, built with Next.js and Strapi.

 ## Tech Stack